Winx Club | Female Friendship and Empowerment in a Magical World

 These magical artifacts echo the seven Horcruxes Harry, Ron, and Hermione had to find to defeat Voldemort.

-In both stories, mentor figures can be found.
-Dumbledore and Faragonda, the headmister and the headmistress of respective magical schools both operate as mentors to the young characters, guiding them in their challenges and education.
+In both stories, mentor figures appear.
+Dumbledore and Faragonda, the headmaster and headmistress of their respective magical schools, both serve as mentors to the young characters, guiding them through their challenges and education.

-In January 2021 Netflix released Fate: the Winx Saga and more than 50 million people around the world watched it only in the first month of its release.
+In January 2021, Netflix released Fate: The Winx Saga, and more than 50 million people around the world watched it in its first month.
 In September 2022, Netflix released the second season, and soon after, they cancelled the show.

 Tag